lud/elixir-todo/README.md

 This option controls the default output mode of the mix command.

 - `:overdue` (default value) : only unversionned and features whose version is outdated are shown.
 - `:all` show all todos.

 #### `:persist`

 This option sets the `@todo` module attributes to be persistent.
 The mix command shows only persistent attributes.
 It accepts a boolean value :

 - `true` : todos items are persitent, shown with the mix command and accessible through the Elixir module API.
 - `false` : todos will only be available at compile time.

-The default value is `true` so the command works out of the box with all modules.
-It should be set to `false` in production environment.
+The default value is `false` when `Mix.env()` is `:prod` at compile time, `true` otherwise, so the command works out of the box with all modules.

 ### Notes

 You may want to have a look at [fixme](https://github.com/henrik/fixme-elixir) too, which inspired this project.